 Planning a visit to Walt Disney World this summer?
-With the opening of the highly anticipated Toy Story Land coming to Disney’s Hollywood Studios on June 30, 2018, here are my Toy Story Land touring tips to keep your vacation magical and make the most of your first visit to Andy’s back yard.
+Here are my top 5 Toy Story Land touring tips to keep your vacation magical and make the most of your first visit to Andy’s back yard.
 This post contains affiliate links, which means I may make money on purchases made.

 If you thought last year’s Pandora – The World of Avatar opening was big, wait until you see Toy Story Land.
 Y’all, it’s going to be huge.
 Enormous.
 All you have to do is look at the success of the first three Toy Story movies and the chatter surrounding Toy Story 4 (2019) to know this opening is going to be beyond epic.
 We are talking an entire generation raised by Woody, Buzz and Mr. Potato head and their nostalgic parents chomping at the bit to play in Andy’s back yard.
 To opening day, and beyond!